antonradev/ng-lesson/README.md

 * /sass - contains .scss main file and mixin file
 * Gruntfile.js - Basic Grunt file for automation (currently for SASS module only and watch task)

+NGLesson elements are used in the UI development of https://bvop.org Thanks for supporting,
+The creator